medic/cht-docs/content/en/contribute/code/releasing/_index.md

 ### When to wait to release

-In general, we do not want to wait to do a release.
+In general, release managers should not feel they have to wait to do a release.
 The moment the release manager feels the release is ready, they should release it.
 This may even be with just one ticket!

 There are two conditions that we would wait: